zaiisao/Documentation/en/Audio Broadcast/custom_audio_android.md

 ---
-title: Custom Audio Source and Sink
+title: Custom Audio Source and Renderer
 description:
 platform: Android
-updatedAt: Wed Sep 25 2019 03:11:46 GMT+0800 (CST)
+updatedAt: Sat Feb 22 2020 05:38:25 GMT+0800 (CST)
 ---
-# Custom Audio Source and Sink
+# Custom Audio Source and Renderer
 ## Introduction

+Before reading this article, you need to undersand two concepts: audio source and audio sink.
+Audio source is where audio frames come from, such as a microphone and a recorder.
+Audio sink is where audio frames go, such as a speaker and a earpiece.

 By default, the Agora SDK uses default audio and video modules for capturing and rendering in real-time communications.